yasufum/spp-vm-installer/README.md

 Setup VMs for running SPP with vhost.

-#### 2.2.
+#### 3.2.
 Add user

-On each of ansible-clients, add user account as defined in hosts if you don't have an account for spp on remote.
-Then make it as sudoer.

-[NOTE] Add http_proxy in .bashrc if you are in proxy environment.
+This playbook assumes that user account defined in `group_vars/all` is already exists in each of ansible-clients.
+If you don't have, add user account as sudoer.

 ```
 $ sudo adduser dpdk